 Funding from international sources is inherently insecure.
 Bilateral funding, for instance, is vulnerable to the changing priorities of donor governments.
 By way of example, in 2020, the US government announced plans to cut annual expenditure by the USFWS Rhinoceros and Tiger Conservation Fund from about \$3.5 million to \$1.6 million (Mongabay 2020).
 Funds and foundations can be susceptible to 'donor fatigue' (particularly on issues such as biodiversity conservation that are capable of absorbing large sums of funding without necessarily producing many high profile success stories), and may choose to withdraw from supporting regions and themes at short notice.
-Moreover, while achieving biodiversity conservations, project-based funding by international donors generally prioritizes short-term impacts achieved during the life of the grant.
+Moreover, while achieving biodiversity conservation outcomes requires long-term, sustained investment in sites, initiatives, and organizations, project-based funding by international donors generally prioritizes short-term impacts achieved during the life of the grant.